rritaz/starter-academic/content/authors/admin/_index.md

 My research interests are in the use and development of statistical methods and tools to support policy-making.
 This includes
 - the quantification of uncertainty of point estimates from **predictive models**
-- the formulation of **effect sizes** and effect size estimators in randomized and quasi-experiments when adjusting for covariates, and
+- the formulation of **effect sizes** and effect size estimators in randomized and quasi-experiments when adjusting for covariates
 - extensions of **meta-analysis** methods to small sample situations.

 I am also interested in generating empirical evidence about how policy-makers and practitioners make decisions currently, and designing tools that better support their decision-making processes.